writer/book_two/ch_1.md

--- please, get out. please, mister, get out of the car. it is not your car anymore. mister, you lost. please, get out. miser
+"Please, get out.
+Please, Mister, get out of the car.
+It is not your car anymore.
+Mister, you lost.
+Please, get out.
+Mister!"